mattermost/mattermost-handbook/contributors/contributors/how-to-run-a-hackathon.md

 1. Hold a Hackathon demo call, scheduled for 2 hours, with an additional hour for extra time.
 This time is used for participants to present their project.
 Invite the entire Mattermost organization to the call as optional attendees.

   - Provide guidelines and best practices for creating presentations (both for staff and community).
   - Three minutes allowed per Hackathon participant.
-For multiple submissions, five minutes total is allowed to present.
+For participants with multiple submissions, five minutes total is allowed for the presentations.
   - Ask participants who can't attend to submit a demo video, which are shared during the call.

 # J. (T-plus 5 working days)